Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Introduction

 \section{Introduction}

-Even after almost sixty years since pulsar discovery, the physics of cosmic coherent radio emission is still not fully understood, which is probably relevant to the nature of pulsars, particularly with regard to pulsar surfaces~\citep[e.g.,][]{xuzihao2025}.
-New hot topics, such as fast radio bursts~\citep{sironi2021, wwy2022} and long-period radio transients~\citep{qz2025,zm2025}, may make this puzzling problem even more complex.
-Nevertheless, advanced facilities like China's FAST do help solving big questions by providing high-quality pulsar data for probing pulsar magnetospheres, in which the physical processes are not fully clarified and the related parameters have also not confidently determined.
-The circular polarization behaviors of single pulses detected by FAST are focused in this Letter, in order to understand the pulsar electrodynamics.
+Even after nearly six decades since the discovery of pulsars, the physics of cosmic coherent radio emission is not fully understood.
+This is likely due to the nature of pulsars, particularly with regard to pulsar surfaces~\citep[e.g.,][]{xuzihao2025}.
+New hot topics, such as fast radio bursts~\citep{sironi2021, wwy2022} and long-period radio transients~\citep{qz2025,zm2025}, could make this puzzling problem even more complex.
+Nevertheless, advanced facilities such as China's FAST help to resolve these big questions by providing high-quality pulsar data for probing pulsar magnetospheres.
+In these environments, the physical processes have not been fully clarified and the related parameters have not been determined with a high level of confidence.
+The circular polarization behaviors of single pulses detected by FAST are the focus of this paper to aid in our understanding of pulsar electrodynamics.

-Linearly polarized radiation predominates in the pulsar magnetosphere, as coherent radio emission typically arises from one of two orthogonal linear polarization modes; consequently, the circular polarization component is essential for understanding the underlying radiation mechanisms.
-The observed circular components is in fact closely associated with pulsar magnetospheric properties, and its generation mechanism is based on the modeling of emission mechanisms or wave propagation processes~\citep[e.g.,][]{ab1986,kazbegi1991,lp1998,melrose2004,benacek2025}.
-Observations have already found great diversity in circular polarization phenomenology of pulsar integrated profiles~\citep{han1998,you2006}, pulsar single pulses~\citep{karastergiou2003}, and fast radio bursts~\citep{jjc2024}.
-But the comparisons between observations and theories are usually qualitative, or just order-of-magnitude, which prevent us from effectively eliminating models.
-Quantitative comparison between pulsar emission models and observational data could not only help us understand the advantages and disadvantages of models, but also provides possible ways to diagnose pulsar magnetospheric plasmas, as some pioneer researches have shown~\citep{petrova2003,galishnikova2020}.
+Linearly polarized radiation predominates in the pulsar magnetosphere, as coherent radio emission typically arises from one of two orthogonal linear polarization modes.
+Consequently, the circular polarization component is essential for understanding the underlying radiation mechanisms.

+The observed circular components is, in fact closely, associated with pulsar magnetospheric properties and its generation mechanism is based on the modeling of emission mechanisms or wave propagation processes~\citep[e.g.,][]{ab1986,kazbegi1991,lp1998,melrose2004,benacek2025}.
+Observational studies have already reported a great diversity among the circular polarization phenomenology of pulsar integrated profiles~\citep{han1998,you2006}, pulsar single pulses~\citep{karastergiou2003}, and fast radio bursts~\citep{jjc2024}.
+However, the comparisons between observations and theories are usually qualitative (or just on an order of magnitude), which stands in the way of an effective elimination of unhelpful models.
+A quantitative comparison between pulsar emission models and observational data would not only help us better understand the advantages and disadvantages of certain models, but it would also provide plausible ways of diagnosing pulsar magnetospheric plasmas, as some pioneer research has shown~\citep{petrova2003,galishnikova2020}.
+These studies have been carried out on the basis of integrated profiles and we hope to achieve good-quality diagnostics with single pulses.